One of the parents in my online support group (Families in FLIGHT) recently asked this very important question about consequences:

 I don’t impose parental consequences (punishments) at all.

-I rarely ask for a “re-do” when my child is having a hard time with something, as she is typially unable to access her executive function in those moments.
-Instead, I wait until she is regulated and address the issue later, when she is calm.
+I rarely ask for a “re-do” when my child is having a hard time with something, as he is typially unable to access his executive function in those moments.
+Instead, I wait until he is regulated and address the issue later, when he is calm.

-When my child is dysregulated FOR ANY REASON… I focus on helping her get regulated first.
+When my child is dysregulated FOR ANY REASON… I focus on helping him get regulated first.
 This involves empathy, support, compassion, and encouraging coping skills.
-It doesn’t involve lectures, admonitions, warnings, time-outs, counting to three, etc. I am simply a LOVING, COMPASSIONATE PRESENCE to help her as she calms herself down.
+It doesn’t involve lectures, admonitions, warnings, time-outs, counting to three, etc. I am simply a LOVING, COMPASSIONATE PRESENCE to help him as he calms himself down.
 We can talk about the problem LATER.

 Once my child is calm (this could be several moments or a couple of hours)… we may or may not address the issue that caused the meltdown, misbehavior, problem.
-I assess her ability to discuss it based on her mood, my mood, and whatever the “damage” has been (physical, emotional, financial, trust, etc.)
+I assess his ability to discuss it based on his mood, my mood, and whatever the “damage” has been (physical, emotional, financial, trust, etc.)

 When EVERYONE is calm and regulated (including me), we have a talk about the problem, in order to solve it or to talk about what we can do NEXT TIME the problem comes up.
 If the issue involves damage to property or making a mess… then we clean it up and deal with it… TOGETHER.
 I don’t give out extra chores or punishment, we just take care of the issue.